 AEC Special Fellowships in Nuclear Science and Engineering: These fellowships are made available and are administered by the Atomic Energy Commission to support study in the general field of nuclear energy technology.
 The California Institute is a participating school at which AEC Fellows may pursue graduate study.
-See Nuclear Energy Option in Mechanical Engineering, page 228, and note under Engineering Science, page 125.
+See note under Engineering Science, page 121.